tembo-io/website/docusaurus/docs/tembo-stacks/mongo-alternative.md

 # Tembo MongoAlternative

-The Tembo MongoAlternative Stack is designed to bring document-oriented database capabilities to Postgres.
+The Tembo MongoAlternative Stack is designed to offer Mongo protocol compatibility with Postgres.
-Leveraging the power of FerretDB, Tembo users can both migrate from MongoDB to Postgres, as well as interact with their data in a remarkably familiar to them!
+Leveraging the power of FerretDB, Tembo users can both migrate from MongoDB to Postgres, as well as interact with their data in a remarkably familiar to them.
+In other words, users have Mongo-compatible storage without needing to change their application.

 ## Apps & Extensions